-Mild sinus infections typically last somewhere between 7 and 10 days; if symptoms persist longer than this period of time, it is usually advisable to seek treatment from a doctor who will likely prescribe antibiotics.
+Mild sinus infections typically last between 7 and 10 days.
+If symptoms persist longer than this period, it is usually advisable to seek treatment from a doctor who will likely prescribe antibiotics.

 Since the sinuses are located deep within the bones with limited blood supply, it can take longer than usual for antibiotics to eradicate the bacteria that caused the infection.
-During this time, and depending on your doctor’s advice, you may continue using nasal decongestant sprays and antihistamines to manage the symptoms of sinusitis.
+Depending on your doctor’s advice, you may continue using nasal decongestant sprays and antihistamines to manage the symptoms of sinusitis.

 When should I visit the ER with a sinus infection?

-Sometimes sinus blockage can occur as a symptom of another illness, such as the flu.
-You should head to an ER if you’re experiencing sinus pain along with any of the following serious symptoms:
+A sinus blockage can occur as a symptom of another illness, such as the flu.
+You should go to an ER if you’re experiencing sinus pain along with any of the following serious symptoms:

 - Difficulty breathing